How To Remodel A Bathroom – A Step By Step Guide

 3. Shower & Tile

-This is when you start building the shower unit and/or tile the floor, depending on the installer.
+Make sure either you or your contractor has this waterproof membrane.
+Once dried, this is when you start building the shower unit and/or tile the floor, depending on the installer.

-Since this is when your shower starts coming together, it’s important to let the installer know what sort of shower set up you would like.
+Since this is when your shower starts coming together, it’s important to let the installer know what sort of set up you would like.

 For example, go over the dimensions to make sure it’s exactly as you want it.
 Point out where you would like the soap niche/s (aka built in shampoo boxes), steps, bench and details of this nature.